Turmalina Gold Mine - MTL Complex

 Turmalina Gold Mine - (MTL)

 Turmalina is an underground mine utilizing the sub-level stoping mining method with rockfill and paste fill as well as some areas of the mine previously using mechanized cut and fill mining method.
 Ore produced at the Turmalina mine is transported to the adjacent Carbon-In-Leach (“CIL”) processing plant.
-On Dec 28th, 2015 Mill #3 was successfully recommissioned and is now in use.

 The Turmalina mining complex is located in the state of Minas Gerais, Brazil, approximately 130 kilometers northwest of the city of Belo Horizonte.

 Mineral Reserves and Mineral Resources please click here

 |Turmalina Mine Statistics|

 The Turmalina deposits are located in the western part of the Iron Quadrangle, which was the principal region for Brazilian hard rock gold mining until 1983 and accounted for approximately 40% of Brazil’s total gold production.
 Gold was produced from numerous deposits, primarily in the northern and southeastern parts of the Iron Quadrangle, mostly hosted by Archean or Early Proterozoic-aged banded iron formations (BIF) contained within greenstone belt supracrustal sequences.